akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 Source stages
 -------------
-These built-in sources are available from `akka.stream.scaladsl.Source` and `akka.stream.javadsl.Source`
+These built-in sources are available from ``akka.stream.javadsl.Source``:

 fromIterator
 ^^^^^^^^^^^^
-Stream the values from an iterator, requesting the next value when there is demand.
+Stream the values from an ``Iterator``, requesting the next value when there is demand.
+The iterator will be created anew on each materialization of the source which is the reason the factory takes a ``Creator`` rather than an ``Iterator`` directly.

 If the iterator perform blocking operations, make sure to run it on a separate dispatcher.

-*emits* when the next value returned from the iterator
+*emits* the next value returned from the iterator

-*completes* when the iterator reaches it's end
+*completes* when the iterator reaches its end

+from
+^^^^
+Stream the values of an ``Iterable``.
+Make sure the ``Iterable`` is immutable or at least not modified after being used as a source.

+*emits* the next value of the iterable

+*completes* after the last element of the iterable has been emitted

 single
 ^^^^^^